Keytaro2/Termux-Desktop-Awesome/README.md

     It is worth noting that this mode only works if Locked Mode is disabled.

-  - **🔔 Notification system**: I think this is the most striking feature of this desktop.
+  - **🔔 NOTIFICATION SYSTEM**: I think this is the most striking feature of this desktop.
 It supports mouse and lock modes, as well as screenshots, wallpaper changes, and music playback; you can play music using `audacious -p ~/storage/music`—and, of course, you need to have music downloaded.

 </details>